veaba/tensorflow-docs/docs/tf.sparse/transpose.md

     name=None
 )
 ```
-The returned tensor's dimension i will correspond to the input dimension perm[i].
-If perm is not given, it is set to (n-1...0), where n is the rank of the input tensor.
+The returned tensor's dimension i will correspond to the input dimension `perm[i]`.
+If `perm` is not given, it is set to (n-1...0), where n is the rank of the input tensor.
 Hence by default, this operation performs a regular matrix transpose on 2-D input Tensors.
-For example, if sp_input has shape [4, 5] and indices / values:
+For example, if `sp_input` has shape `[4, 5]` and `indices` / `values`:

 ```
  [0, 3]: b